The Wonder Years

 Through Christ you have...

-- Total redemption through Christ — you've been bought back by a huge sum (the blood of Jesus).
+- total redemption through Christ — you've been bought back by a huge sum (the blood of Christ)

 Wonder in what will happen

 Paul ends this section with what will happen in the end, "when the times reach their fulfillment."
-He doesn't go into heavy detail (at least here), but he offers a brief detail...
+He doesn't go into heavy detail (at least here) about what he means by this, but he offers this brief detail...

-Soak in the wonder of what God has done for you and what He will do for you.
+Honestly, there's so much I can say on this topic, but for now I want you to soak in the wonder of what God has done for you and what He will do for you and every person.